-Regular readers of this blog will know that I love me some Silent cinema.
-I’m very sad to have to confess to you all that it was not always the case.
+Regular readers of this blog will know that I love me some Silent films.
+I’m very sad to have to confess to you all though, that it was not always the case with me.
 I saw my very first Silent film when I was in my mid teens, it was shown in a film class when I was studying at college.
-The film was Metropolis.
+The film shown was Metropolis.
 I was intrigued to see the film because it was directed by the great Fritz Lang.

 Lang was a director who was already well known to me because I was a fan of Film Noir.
 He directed such classic Noir films as The Big Heat and Scarlet Street.
 I liked his work, but I had yet to venture into his expressionistic Silent films.
-Little did I know that the German Expressionism found in some Silent films, was also a major influence on the Noir films that I loved so much.
-The use of shadows and lighting in Noir is straight out of those German films.
-I was amazed when I first learnt about that.
+Little did I know that the German Expressionism found in some Silent films, was also a major influence on the Noir films that I was loving so much.
+The use of shadows and lighting in Noir is straight out of those early films, and I was so amazed when I first learnt about that.
 All Noir fans out there should show some love to those German Silents; without their direct influence, the look of Film Noir would have most likely turned out very differently indeed.

 Before seeing Metropolis, I was already a huge fan of classic era films.
 I had never before had the slightest interest in seeing a Silent film though.
 I thought they would be boring and weird to watch.
 When this film started playing, there I was, still stubbornly convinced that there was no way this was going to be for me.

 Then something happened that I can’t really describe.
 I just became fascinated by the images I was seeing on the screen.
-I was so impressed with the scale of the sets, the overall look of the film, and by Lang’s unforgettable depiction of the future.
+I was also extremely impressed with the scale of the sets, the overall look of the film and by Lang’s unforgettable depiction of the future.
 Before I knew what was happening, there I was, actually sitting there and enjoying a Silent film.

 I have to say that while Metropolis has never become a favourite of mine to the extent that I regularly watch it, I do love and admire it a great deal.
 The image of the future that it presents to us is an image which is impossible to get out of your head.
 It’s one of the greatest films that Fritz Lang ever made.
 Metropolis will always have a special place in my heart for being the film that made me a fan of Silent cinema.